tremho/MistLift/doc/Lift Command Actions.md

 This command reports the last url that the api was published to and the date/time it was published.
-It also lists the names of the deployed functions that this api should contain.
+It also lists the names of the deployed functions that this api contains.
 Functions deployed after the last publish will not appear in this list.